-Pentecost/Strengthen the Church offering
+The Pentecost/Strengthen the Church Special Offering

-You may mail your donation to:
+You may mail your donation directly to the church at:

 Faith United Church